Spokane to Glacier Road Trip: 5-Day Adventure

 Pondering over our alternatives, we returned the airplane tickets, booked the new ones, and started planning our long road trip from Spokane to Glacier National Park.

 The new, greatly modified itinerary become a blessing in disguise.
-Always curious and eager to see new destinations, we included several additional hidden gems in Idaho and Montana into our Spokane – Glacier National Park road trip.
-On top of that, we prioritized slow travel during this 5-day adventure.
-Here is how our Spokane to Glacier road trip looked like after the initial itinerary had been changed.
+Always curious and eager to see new destinations, we included several additional hidden gems in Idaho and Montana to our Spokane – Glacier National Park road trip.

 READ MORE: 9 Gorgeous Road Trips and Weekend Getaways from Spokane, WA